huytu0702/moniagent/backend/docs/SECURITY.md

 ## External Integrations
 - **Google Gemini**: API key retrieved from `GOOGLE_API_KEY`.
 Calls are wrapped with error handling; malformed replies trigger `ValueError` and return 400/500 to the client.
 Consider adding request quotas and fallbacks when rate-limited.
+- **Gemini 2.5 Flash Lite** (NEW): Used for intent detection in multi-turn confirmation flows.
+Lightweight model reduces latency but should still be wrapped with error handling and rate limits.
 - **LangGraph / LangChain**: Tool bindings call deterministic services only; avoid exposing raw user input to the LLM without sanitisation.
 Add content filtering if dealing with PII or financial account numbers.
 - **Supabase**: Database interactions rely on SQLAlchemy ORM queries.
 Enable Row Level Security (RLS) policies in Supabase for an extra protection layer.

+## Multi-Turn Conversation Security (NEW)
+- **Session Validation**: Every message in a chat session is tied to a `ChatSession` with user ownership enforced through `AIAgentService`.
+- **Intent Detection Injection**: The confirmation flow sends user messages to `gemini-2.5-flash-lite` for intent detection.
+While the model only receives structured prompts asking for JSON output, consider:
+  - Sanitize user message input before sending to LLM
+  - Validate JSON response structure before processing corrections
+  - Log all intent detection requests with user_id and session_id for audit
+- **Correction Validation**: All corrections to expenses are validated:
+  - `merchant_name`: string validation, max length
+  - `amount`: positive numeric value validation
+  - `date`: date format and future date rejection
+  - These are re-applied through the same validation pipeline as manual expense updates
+- **Expense Update Logging**: Each correction triggers `CategorizationFeedback` record and learning logs for future audit trails.

 ## Logging & Monitoring
 - `configure_logging` sets global logging according to `LOG_LEVEL`.
 Sensitive data (passwords, tokens, invoice contents) must never be logged; current code only logs identifiers and status messages.